jhonoryza/laravel-prayertime/README.md

 myquran.com source is using rest api method to get the data

-manual calculation source is work in progress
+manual calculation source is using manual calculation method

 ## sync data